guosheng/refinenet/README.md

 * An example script for exporting lib paths is `main/my_matlab.sh`
 * Download the following ImageNet pre-trained models and place them in `./model_trained/`:
-  `imagenet-resnet-50-dag, imagenet-resnet-101-dag, imagenet-resnet-152-dag`
+    * `imagenet-resnet-50-dag, imagenet-resnet-101-dag, imagenet-resnet-152-dag`.

     They can be downloaded from: [MatConvNet](http://www.vlfeat.org/matconvnet/pretrained/), we also have a copy in [Google Drive](https://drive.google.com/open?id=1Y0s5la0HvEhpNqfKGdJTwNTHzIjKt0VT), [Baidu Pan](https://pan.baidu.com/s/1jJA0kBG).

 # Testing

 #### 1. Multi-scale prediction and evaluation ***(`new!`)***
 * First download the trained models and put them in `./model_trained/`.
 Please refer to the above section `Trained Models`.
-* Then refer to the below example scripts for prediction on your images.
+* Then refer to the below example scripts for prediction on your images:
-    You may need to carefully read through the comments in these demo scripts before using.
-    `demo_predict_mscale_[dataset name].m`
+    * `demo_predict_mscale_[dataset name].m`
     * e.g., `demo_predict_mscale_voc.m`, `demo_predict_mscale_nyud`, `demo_predict_mscale_person_parts`
+* You may need to carefully read through the comments in these demo scripts before using.

 * ***Important notes:***
     * In the default setting, the example scripts will perform multi-scale prediction and fuse multi-scale results to generate final prediction.
     * The generated masks and scores maps will be saved in your disk.
 Note that the score maps are saved in the format of `uint8` with values in [0 255].
 You need to cast them into `double` and normalize into [0 1] if you want to use them.
     * The above demo files are able to perform multi-scale prediction and evaluation (e.g., in terms of IoU scores) in a single run.
 However, in the default setting, the performance evaluation part is disabled.
 Please refer to the comments in the demo files to turn on the performance evaluation.

 #### 2. Single scale prediction and evaluation

 *   Single scale prediction and evaluation can be done by changing the scale setting in the multi-scale prediction demo files.
 Please refer the the above section for multi-scale prediction.

-*  We also provide a simplified version (much less configurations) of prediction demo files.
-Examples can be found at: `demo_test_simple_voc.m` and `demo_test_simple_city.m`
-    These files are only for single scale prediction.
+*  We also provide a simplified version (much less configurations) of prediction demo files, and these files are only for single scale prediction.
+    * Examples can be found at: `demo_test_simple_voc.m` and `demo_test_simple_city.m`.

 #### 3. Evaluation and fusion on saved results ***(`new!`)***
 * We provide an example script to perform multi-scale fusion on a number of saved predictions:
-    `demo_fuse_saved_prediction_voc.m` : fuse multiple cached predictions to generate the final prediction
+    * `demo_fuse_saved_prediction_voc.m` : fuse multiple cached predictions to generate the final prediction
 * We provide an example script to evaluate the prediction masks saved in your disk:
-    `demo_evaluate_saved_prediction_voc.m` : evaluate the segmentation performance, e.g., in terms of IoU scores.
+    * `demo_evaluate_saved_prediction_voc.m` : evaluate the segmentation performance, e.g., in terms of IoU scores.